 The major limitation of CLI is that you can only use it from a local server and only on behalf of the administrator.
-Alternatively, use the XML API protocol if you require more flexibility, for example:
+Alternatively, use Plesk API if you require more flexibility, for example:

 - Work with a remote Plesk server.

 - Manage objects located on several Plesk servers at the same time.